Perspective | His pastors tried to steer him away from social media rage. He stormed the Capitol anyway.

 Messages left at the church and emails sent to Whidden, Johnson and the office manager were not returned.

 “I’m sure many of us in here like myself would do just about anything to protect our families from physical harm,” the pastor continued.
 “I’m sure many of us have purchased firearms and spent money and time at the range practicing with them.
-I’m sure we spend hundreds, maybe even thousands of dollars on ammunition. … But guys I gotta ask a question: Are we as ready, are we as invested, are we as equipped to defend our families from spiritual threats as we are physical ones? … People tell me, ‘Well, I don’t have time to pray or read my Bible or memorize scripture,’ ” he preached.
+I’m sure we spend hundreds, maybe even thousands of dollars on ammunition. … But guys I gotta ask a question: Are we as ready, are we as invested, are we as equipped to defend our families from spiritual threats as we are physical ones? … People tell me: ‘Well, I don’t have time to pray or read my Bible or memorize scripture,’ ” he preached.
 “But guys, we sure do have time to get on Facebook and trash talk.”

 “He preached a hit on me,” Sparks said of the sermon in his Facebook video, so moved that he swore he’d do better, refocusing his life on reading scripture and other spiritual pursuits.

 “I’ve noticed that my phone has been in my hand more than my Bible,” Sparks confessed.
-“My phone — I’ve been locked in on my Facebook watching all this stuff play out and I get angrier and angrier.”
+“My phone — I’ve been locked in on my Facebook watching all this stuff play out, and I get angrier and angrier.”

 At the end of the video, he promised to make a change.